All Episodes

 Look at this headline.

-California jobless rate leaps to six point one percent.
+California jobless rate leaps to 6.1%.

 What's national jobless rate?

-Uh you know what's happening in California?
+You know what's happening in California?

-You elect somebody you think is a conservative, and end up trying to get along with the liberals.
+They end up trying to get along with the liberals.

-Bam o you want the country to become California.
+Bamo, you want the country to become California.

-Uh throughout his career, Senator John McCain has been a divisive force in Republican politics.
+Throughout his career, Senator John McCain has been a divisive force in Republican politics.

-It just he's been an obstacle.
+He's been an obstacle.

 He's been something Republicans have had to overcome on important things.

-Immigration campaign finance, a whole bunch of things.
+Immigration, campaign finance, a whole bunch of things.

-Uh it just that's that's just so well put.
+That's just so well put.

-Now, here's the here's his opening paragraph.
+Now, here's his opening paragraph.

 Faced with either Hillary Clinton or Barack Obama as their national opponent, Republicans can't risk disunity in the fall campaign.

-Whoever is the Republicans uh nominee must be able to both unify and energize the core constituencies of the party.
+Whoever is the Republicans nominee must be able to both unify and energize the core constituencies of the party.

 When South Carolinians go to the polls tomorrow, their choice is between several men who cannot unify the party and one who probably can.